spencermathews/plink/README.md

+Note: For some unknown reason gh-pages did not automatically serve index.html until I removed the webapp junk.

+---

 A sample MDN app that uses getUserMedia and MediaRecorder API for recording audio snippets, and The Web Audio API for visualizations.

 You can [play with the live demo](https://mdn.github.io/web-dictaphone/).